 How Does Dental Insurance For Seniors Work?

-Many seniors don’t know how dental insurance works.
+Many seniors don’t know how individual dental insurance works.
 Individual dental insurance works just like employer-sponsored (i.e. group) dental insurance.
+It is important that you know how dental insurance works so you can save money.
+In our experience, many seniors spend way too much money on dental insurance.
 Here are the characteristics of dental insurance for seniors.

 Premium – how much you pay